Parker House Rolls

-The temperature has dropped in Kentucky and brought snow with it.
+The temperature has dropped in Pennsylvania and brought snow with it.
 It was the perfect weather to put me in the mood to bake something with yeast.
 Homemade lovin from the oven on a day like this would be perfect.
 I decided to make Bobby Flay’s recipe for Parker House Rolls from Food Network.
 I’ve made Parker House Rolls before where the dough was patted out then folded in half to make a traditional Parker House Roll.

 The rolls I made today are different in appearance.
-They look like a regular yeast roll but they have the same buttery, soft ,slightly sweet flavor that we love about it’s traditional cousin.
+They look like a regular yeast roll but they have the same buttery, soft ,slightly sweet flavour that we love about it’s traditional cousin.
 The recipe made 24 delicious rolls for me.
 Enough to eat now and still have some to freeze for later.
 Homemade rolls in the freezer whenever I want them, I love that.

 Let’s talk about the dough.
 After you’ve added all the flour to the mixing bowl you’ll notice that the dough is extremely soft, pliable and slightly sticky.
 I floured my counter and placed the dough down to knead for five minutes.
 While I kneaded the dough I added a bit more flour to it to get a dough ball that wasn’t sticky.
 Slightly tacky dough is great as far as yeast dough goes, you just don’t want sticky.
 I only had to add 1/2 cup more to achieve that.
 It may be a little more for you.

 Parker House Rolls, make and enjoy them.
 It’ll make you feel very Betty Crocker-ish.
 Homemade goodness from my house to yours, Enjoy!